-Organisms recovered from hands can be divided into two categories: transient and resident.
-The number of transient and resident organisms may vary greatly from HCW to HCW, yet it is often relatively constant for any one individual.17 Transient organisms are often acquired by HCWs during:
+The number of transient and resident organisms may vary greatly among HCP, yet it is often relatively constant for any one individual.15 Transient organisms are acquired during:

-direct contact with blood and other potentially infectious material; and
+- direct contact with blood and OPIM; and

-Organisms present on the patient’s skin or mucous membranes, or on contaminated instruments, equipment, and environmental surfaces must be transferred to the hands of HCWs.
+- Organisms present on the patient’s skin or mucous membranes, or on contaminated instruments, equipment, and environmental surfaces must be transferred to the hands of HCP.

-The organisms transferred must then be capable of surviving for at least several minutes on the hands of HCWs.
+- The organisms transferred must then be capable to survive for at least several minutes on the hands of HCP.

-The contaminated hands of HCWs must come in direct contact with another patient, or with an inanimate object that will come into direct contact with the patient.
+- The contaminated hands of HCP must come in direct contact with another patient, or with an inanimate object that will come into direct contact with the patient.